ingerjm0/hifi-docs-review/04.script/04.interface-scripts/docs.md

 ## Load an Interface Script
 To load and run an interface script:
-1. In Interface, go to Edit > Running Scripts or press <kbd class="keyboard">Ctrl</kbd> + <kbd class="keyboard">J</kbd> on your keyboard.
+1. In Interface, go to **Edit > Running Scripts** or press <kbd class="keyboard">Ctrl</kbd> + <kbd class="keyboard">J</kbd> on your keyboard.
-2. For scripts hosted in the cloud, click From URL.
-Enter the URL of your script file and click OK.
+2. For scripts hosted in the cloud, click 'From URL'.
+Enter the URL of your script file and click 'OK'.
-3. For scripts on your local computer, click From Disk.
-Browse to your script file and click Open.
+3. For scripts on your local computer, click 'From Disk'.
+Browse to your script file and click 'Open'.

 ## Example of an Interface Script